Automated manager facing communication from Peakon includes:

 Upcoming survey reminder email

-Administrators and managers (when enabled) receive upcoming survey reminder emails for enabled schedules 4 days prior to a survey round going live.
-These are triggered at 3 AM UTC, by design.
+Administrators and managers (when enabled) receive upcoming survey reminder emails for enabled schedules 4 calendar days prior to a survey round going live.
+These are triggered at 3 AM UTC.
 These emails serve as a reminder that a round will go live and provide an opportunity to review and update employee records, remind employees and managers of the upcoming survey round, or to make edits to the survey schedule.
+Upcoming survey reminder emails are not triggered for schedules that are more frequent than a monthly frequency.

 The email lists any segments the user manages, that will be affected by the new schedule.
 In the example below, Royce, who manages the Design team, is informed that his team will take part in a survey on the 12th October.